amlalejini/event-driven-gp_benchmarking/README.md

   * frog -- one-argument operator that jumps the lawnmower ahead and sideways an amount indicated by its vector argument (while mowing the destination).
   * progn -- two argument sequencing function

 #### References:
 L. Spector, B. Martin, K. Harrington, and T. Helmuth, Tag-based modules in genetic programming.
 New York, New York, USA: ACM, 2011, pp. 1419–1426.

 Koza, J. R. (1992).
 Genetic programming: on the programming of computers by means of natural selection (Vol. 1).
 MIT press.

-### Pattern Matching

-#### References:
-D. Federici and K. Downing, “Evolution and Development of a Multicellular Organism: Scalability, Resilience, and Neutral Complexification,” Artif.
-Life, vol. 12, no. 3, pp. 381–409, 2006.

 ## Benchmarking Tests
 - Task success